frankhan12345/iDO-Lab-Server-Guide/README.md

 # iDO-Lab-Server-Guide
-A quick start guide to use the remote server
+This is a quick start guide to use the remote server.
+Please see Quick Guide.md or QuickGuide.pdf.